chandanhpcic/docs/source/manual/how-tos/wireguard-s2s.rst

 Press **Save** and **Apply**.

 -----------------------------------------------------
-Step 2b - Setup WireGuard Instance on OPNsense Site B
+Step 2b - Setup WireGuard Instance on Reticen8 Site B
 -----------------------------------------------------

 Go to tab **Instance** and press **+** to create a new instance.